Community School

 Adapted Physical Education (Group)

-Recreation Activities (Access Sports, Therapeutic Riding, Yoga, Access Sail, Bowling, Fieldtrips)
+Recreation Activities (e.g. Field Trips, Therapeutic Riding, Yoga, Access Sail)

 Equipment clinics with a variety of vendors including: wheelchair repair, splinting, equipment evaluation & trial